What is a Video Wall System?

 When you think of a video wall system, what comes to mind?
-For most people, it’s a video wall display: a group of screens tiled together to create a single, large display surface.
+For most people it’s the displays that make up the video wall itself, which are a group of screens tiled together to create a single, large video surface.

-While the display is certainly the most visible part of a video wall system, it’s actually just only one piece of a complex solution.
+While the display wall is certainly the most visible part of a system, it’s actually just only one piece of a complex solution.
 Have you ever wondered about the technology behind a video wall?
-How do those individual screens “talk to each other” to act as a single display surface?
-How do you control what appears on the displays and where?
-And how do you get your content onto the displays to begin with?
+What does it take for those individual screens to “talk to each other” and act as a single display surface?
+How do you control what appears on the wall and where?
+What is used to get your content onto the system to begin with?

-To help answer these questions, join us for a quick tour of the basic components of a video wall system.
+To help answer these questions, join us for a quick tour of video wall system basics and the components of a typical solution.

-The video wall display provides a largescale, high-resolution “visual canvas” for your content.
+Video wall displays provides a largescale, high-resolution “visual canvas” for your content.

-- Video wall displays are usually made from a tiled arrangement of monitors, panels, or projection screens.
-Tiling multiple displays together can create an extremely large, multi-HD display surface.
+- A display wall is usually made from a tiled arrangement of monitors, panels, or projection screens.
+Tiling multiple display panels together can create an extremely large, multi-HD display surface.

-- Video walls come in a large range of display technologies, including LCD, LED, projection cubes, blended projection, and more.
-Each display type offers unique advantages and limitations in terms of resolution, brightness, reliability, cost, and other factors.
+- A large range of display technologies are used to create video walls, such as LCD, LED, projection cubes, blended projection, and more.
+Each display type has specific pros and cons in terms of resolution, brightness, reliability, cost, and other factors.

-- Depending on the display type and mounting system selected, video walls can be built in flat, curved, or even three-dimensional shapes.
+- Depending on the display type and its mounting system, video walls can be built in flat, curved, or even three-dimensional shapes.
 They can be small enough to be portable or large enough to fill a multi-story atrium.

-The video wall processor, or controller, connects your content sources to the displays.
-It lets you control what content is shown on the displays, when and where it appears, and how it looks.
+Video wall processors, also known as controllers, connect your content sources to the displays.
+They let you control what content is shown on the video all, when and where it appears, as well as how it looks.

-- Using IP streaming or physical inputs, the processor captures content from all of your desired sources – like video cameras, computer workstations, and cable boxes – making the content visible and accessible on a single interface.
+- Using IP streaming or physical inputs, the processor captures content from all of your desired sources such as video cameras, computer workstations, and cable boxes.
+The controller makes the content visible and accessible on a single interface.

 - Based on the commands you make through the control software, the processor sends content to the displays and lets you arrange, scale, and adjust the content in real-time.
-Some controllers also let you build and save content arrangements offline before displaying them.
+Some controllers also let you build and save content arrangements offline before displaying them as custom layouts.

 - The processor allows all of the individual displays in your video wall to work together as a single canvas.
 This means that content can be placed on a single display, stretched across multiple displays, or dragged across the display surface.

-Video wall software provides an interface for controlling your displays, processor, and source content.
+Video wall software provides a user interface to control your displays, processor, connected system devices, and source content.

-- Most video wall software provides a “dashboard” of the system, including a real-time view of the displays and a list of your available content sources.
+- Most video wall management software provides a “dashboard” of the system that includes a real-time view of the displays and a list of your available content sources.

-- At its most basic level, video wall software allows you to select content sources and place them on your displays in real-time.
-Most programs also include tools for adjusting the appearance of content – including scaling, zooming, and cropping tools, brightness and contrast controls, and so on.
+- At its most basic level, the interface allows you to select content sources and place them on your video wall in real-time.
+Most programs also include tools for adjusting the appearance of content such as scaling, zooming, and cropping options, brightness and contrast controls, and so on.

 - Some video wall software offers special presentation-building functionality.
 This may include the option to build and save a sequence of pre-arranged content layouts, which can then be presented manually or automatically on the displays.
 Select platforms also offer custom labels, graphical transitions, and other tools for enhancing presentations.